Knesset: Caucuses

-Size
+Membership

 The Knesset numbers 120 members, after the size of the Great Assembly.
 The subject of Knesset membership has often been a cause for proposed reforms.
 Under the Norwegian Law, Knesset members who are appointed to ministerial positions are allowed to resign and allow the next person on their party's list to take their seat.
 If they leave the cabinet, they are able to return to the Knesset to take the place of their replacement.

-Elections
+Knesset elections

 The 120 members of the Knesset (MKs) are popularly elected from a single nationwide electoral district to concurrent four-year terms, subject to calls for early elections (which are quite common).
 All Israeli citizens 18 years or older may vote in legislative elections, which are conducted by secret ballot.

 Knesset seats are allocated among the various parties using the D'Hondt method of party list proportional representation.
-A party or electoral alliance must pass the election threshold of 3.25% of the overall vote to be allocated a Knesset seat.
+A party or electoral alliance must pass an election threshold of 3.25% of the overall vote to be allocated a Knesset seat (in 2022, one seat for every 152,000 votes).
 Parties select their candidates using a closed list.
 Thus, voters select the party of their choice, not any specific candidate.

 The electoral threshold was previously set at 1% from 1949 to 1992, then 1.5% from 1992 to 2003, and then 2% until March 2014 when the current threshold of 3.25% was passed (effective with elections for the 20th Knesset).
 As a result of the low threshold, a typical Knesset has 10 or more factions represented.
-With so many parties, it is nearly impossible for one party or faction to govern alone, let alone win a majority.
 No party or faction has ever won the 61 seats necessary for a majority; the closest being the 56 seats won by the Alignment in the 1969 elections (the Alignment had briefly held 63 seats going into the 1969 elections after being formed shortly beforehand by the merger of several parties, the only occasion on which any party or faction has ever held a majority).
-Every Israeli government has been a coalition of two or more parties.
+As a result, while there have never been more than three numerically major parties at any time and only four parties (or their antecedents) have ever led governments, all Israeli governments have been coalitions.

 After an election, the president meets with the leaders of every party that won Knesset seats and asks them to recommend which party leader should form the government.
 The president then nominates the party leader who is most likely to command the support of a majority in the Knesset (though not necessarily the leader of the largest party/faction in the chamber).
-The prime minister-designate has 42 days to put together a viable coalition (extensions can be granted and often are), and then must win a vote of confidence in the Knesset before taking office.
+The prime minister-designate has 42 days to put together a viable government (extensions can be granted and often are), and then must win a vote of confidence in the Knesset before taking office.

 The following is a list of Knesset elections: